windaninjas/.github/README.md

 The app works well.
-Currently have 3 window cleaners using it and i am starting my own round on it aswell.
+Currently have 3 window cleaners using it paying £6.99 a month (this currently covers server/equipment costs) and i am starting my own round on it aswell.

 <b>Live Features</b>
 <ul>